FlyingDutchmanGames/battle_box/README.md

 Done
 =======
-[x] Rename (battle box game) => (game), (battle box game bot) => (game bot), (robot game game) => (robot game) [x] Reorganize the game engine
+[x] Refactor the save strategy for games/robot games [x] Rename (battle box game) => (game), (battle box game bot) => (game bot), (robot game game) => (robot game) [x] Reorganize the game engine
 [x] Make the `Game.robots` function more efficent by denormalizing a `game.robots_at_turn` to be a `%{turn_num => [robot]}`